 B.A., with highest honors, in French and English, from University of North Texas

-I’m a mom and a grandma, and wife to a man I’ve loved for forty years.
+So nowadays, you’re more likely to find me hiking on a trail or sitting on a yoga mat rather than at a press conference or in a courtroom.
+I’m a mom and a grandma, and wife to a man I’ve loved for over forty years.
 When I was younger, I would not have been capable of even imagining such a good life.
 My heart is filled with gratitude.
 Happy trails.

-twitter: @ChristaBrown777 // email: christa[dot]brown[at]prodigy[dot]net
+X: @ChristaBrown777 // email: christa[dot]brown[at]prodigy[dot]net // In Solidarity on Substack